johnkerl/miller/docs6b/docs/new-in-miller-6.md

 ## REPL

-Miller now has a read-evaluate-print-loop (:doc:`repl`) where you can single-step through your data-file record, express arbitrary statements to converse with the data, etc.
+Miller now has a read-evaluate-print-loop ([REPL](repl.md)) where you can single-step through your data-file record, express arbitrary statements to converse with the data, etc.

 ## New DSL functions / operators